eficode-academy/gradle-katas/README.md

 Artifacts

-build-artifact - Creating an artifact
+create-artifact - Creating an artifact

 publish-artifact - How to share your artifact.
 Group, name and version practices.

-resolve-artifact - Define artifact as a dependecy.
+resolve-artifact - Compile code using the artifact as a dependency